anisbet/pipe/Readme.md

                   if used in combination with -X and -Y. The -g outputs just the frame that is bounded by -X and -Y, but if -g matches, only the matching frame is output to STDERR, while only the -g that matches within the frame is output to STDOUT.
- -G{[any|cn]:regex,...}: Inverse of -g, and can be used together to perform AND operation as
+ -G{any|cn:regex,...}: Inverse of -g, and can be used together to perform AND operation as
                   return true if match on column 1, and column 2 not match.
 If the keyword 'any' is used, all columns must fail the match to return true.
 Empty regular expressions are permitted.
 See -g for more information.